Mental health services and support

 A community specialist eating disorder service offering countywide treatment to children and young people up the age of 18 years.
 The service offers a wide range of evidence-based interventions.

 Find out more about the CYP Community Eating Disorder Service.

-Call 0808 1000 143 for free and confidential reporting of homophobic, biphobic or transphobic bullying for children and young people up to 18 years old.
+Call 0808 1000 143 (open from Monday to Friday between 9am and 4:30pm) for free and confidential reporting of homophobic, biphobic or transphobic bullying for children and young people up to 18 years old.
 This service can signpost you to the most relevant agency in your area.